kcc-community/kcc-grants/boltrswap.md

           - Project Details
           List of Project : Boltr Token, Boltr DEX, Boltr Farming, Boltr NFT.
           Website : www.boltrswap.com
-          Platform : Before this our team plan on development in Binance Smart Chain until we found out that KCC is still fresh and new.
+          Platform : Before this our team plan on a development in Binance Smart Chain until we found out that KCC is still fresh and new.

 ## 👥Team

-         - Team members : 3 Members
+         - Team members : 4 Members

          - Contact : ismailabinting@boltrswap.com